Plusnet Business service schedules

 5.9 Any infrastructure or Plusnet equipment including battery back-up unit, installed under this contract will remain in-situ at the site following the ending of the contract for any reason.

 5.10 In exceptional circumstances Plusnet may take action to manage network performance during periods where there is high demand which may include line speed reductions, application and protocol management.
+This may include prioritising particular types of Internet traffic (please see our About Broadband Traffic Prioritisation Guide for details).

 Static IP addresses